-At DP Design, interior-architects create environments that consider seamlessly integrating people, architecture, technology and the ultimate purpose of the space.
+At DP Design, interior-architects create environments that seamlessly integrating people, architecture, technology and the ultimate purpose of the space.
 The designs endeavour to preserve and enhance the natural behaviour of a building, working with project-specific materials, lighting conditions and planning techniques.

 In doing so, DP Design works closely with the architects during building conception, playing a critical role in helping to layout and plan the overall building so as to express and achieve specific internal conditions.
-Internal spaces of completed buildings, on the other hand, are re-examined and re-worked by DP Design to achieve a functionality and personality that correspond with the existing architecture.
+Internal spaces of completed buildings, on the other hand, are re-examined and reworked by DP Design to achieve a functionality and personality that correspond with the existing architecture.

-Intimate participation and exchange between designer from DP Design and architects during the formation of a building’s interior design allow its character and functionality to be realised to its fullest potential.
+Intimate participation and exchange between designers from DP Design and architects during the formation of a building’s interior design allow its character and functionality to be realised to its fullest potential.
 The result achieved strengthens the likelihood of a visitor identifying with it.

 Head of Design

-With experience ranging from event and exhibition design, business administration to architecture, Mike Lim, Director of DP Design, heads the concept design and design development of DP Design’s wide range of projects including commercial complexes, condominiums, retail shops, restaurants and offices.
+With experience ranging from event and exhibition design, business administration to architecture, Mike Lim, Director of DP Design, heads the concept design and design development of DP Design’s wide range of projects, including commercial complexes, condominiums, retail shops, restaurants and offices.
 He sees himself as a custodian to the firm’s growth and hopes to bring DP Design to the next level.

 Lim is often intrigued by his surroundings and keen observations.
-He maintains a sense of wonder through an acute sensitivity to space and envelop.
-He observes the dense 3m by 3m urban space occupied a newspaper vendor in Hong Kong with as much intrigue as the backyard of an old couple in Paro Ka Valley, whose ‘container’ is vast nature.
+He maintains a sense of wonder through an acute sensitivity to space and envelope.
+He observes the dense 3m by 3m urban space occupied by a newspaper vendor in Hong Kong with as much intrigue as the backyard of an old couple in Paro Ka Valley, whose ‘container’ is vast nature.
 For him, designers should be grounded, humane and sensitive, because architecture and interior designs are man-made spaces that are invented rather than created.

-Notably, Lim was the interior designer of The Dubai Mall, the world’s largest shopping mall and prominent projects in Singapore such as Resorts World Sentosa and Paragon Shopping Centre.
+Notably, Lim was the interior designer of The Dubai Mall, the world’s largest shopping mall, and prominent projects in Singapore, such as Resorts World Sentosa and Paragon Shopping Centre.
 Recent key completed projects include the unique ‘hotels within a hotel’ One Farrer Hotel and Spa, where three distinct hotels with an individual identity are united under the same hospitality umbrella.
-He was also involved in the SIT distributed campuses at Singapore Polytechnic and Ngee Ann Polytechnic and the art museum-like Raffles Education Square.
+He was also involved in the SIT distributed campuses at Singapore Polytechnic and Ngee Ann Polytechnic, and the art museum-like Raffles Education Square.

 One of the turning points for DP Design was winning the competition for the Dance Studio of Singapore Dance Theatre.
-The industrial chic black box was memorable as a confidence boost, considering the firm took part only because the brief was exciting.
+The industrial chic black box was a memorable confidence boost, considering the firm took part only because the brief was exciting.
 It marked the start of a spate of successful outward ventures that brought the subsidiary to the next height.
 The firm has also increasingly undertaken numerous international projects and is currently working on Superbrand Mall (Shanghai), Deli Medan Mall (Indonesia), Dhirubhai Ambani International Convention and Exhibition Centre (Mumbai), Respublika Plaza Astana (Kazakhstan) and The Istanbul Mall (Turkey).

 A print version of this article was originally published in d+a issue 89.